Do you know what a faker is?

 Is the “girl” asking you for money? if yes: FAKER

-Is the girl talking about getting married? if yes: FAKER
+Is the girl talking about getting married when you have never met face to face? if yes: FAKER

 Here’s an easier one…